Google

 We will supply to compilers of state/provincial, regional or specialty databases records from the MPG mapping database, and request contributions from all such sources.
 Please keep in mind that our lati-long data are as described above, and that we store only the month and not complete dates.
 We do not store data pertaining to individual collectors or photographers.

 We solicit the assistance of volunteers who will extract mapping information from journal articles, books, monographs and Internet documents.
 Use of an Excel file or other spreadsheet application may be necessary.
 Technical expertise is not required.
-If you would like to help please contact Bob Patterson.
+If you would like to help please contact MPG.

 Funding for this project was supplied by Mississippi Entomological Museum.
 Development of software for mapping applications and advice regarding data requirements were provided by Mike Boone.
 Database tables and processing of data were contributed by Bob Patterson.